Accreditation and Consumer Information

 Click here for more information about CPA licensure in Accounting programs.

 Updates to this page will be provided as they become available.
+Students are responsible for reviewing and understanding licensure requirements for any state in which they have interest in pursuing employment.

 - If you are considering enrolling or are enrolled in a program that leads to professional licensure or certification and intend to practice in a state other than Pennsylvania, it is strongly recommended that you review the educational requirements for that state.
 If a student moves to a different state for any reason while participating in a program, professional licensure or certification eligibility requirements may differ and the University of Scranton program may or may not meet those requirements.
 Currently enrolled students are encouraged to contact their program director for additional guidance.